 I love Shea Serrano.
 The guy has such a way with words, and he uses them for a mission.
 As much as I love Shea’s writing, his tweets are just as gold.
 He doesn’t have a HUGE following – around 262K followers – but they are some of the most loyal, supportive folks I’ve seen on twitter.
 And he encourages them to action to help others which is amazing.
 But I mention him here because I love his quote – “Real ones do real things.”
 It makes me think about how we are real because of what we do.
 It is what makes us real.
 So in this new year, I want to do real things.
 Join me!Continue reading “New Year, January 2019 – Let’s GO.”

 Our lives overload us with a problem of ‘too’.
 We’re overwhelmed with too many choices, too many distractions, leaving us with too little time.
 Continue reading Be Still and Know

 I was talking with my friend Chamberlain recently, and it centered around our struggles with Anxiety.
 And he was talking about how things 1, 2, and 3 were causing him anxiety.
 And something immediately came to mind.
 These things – whether they be relational, emotional, career-based tensions and stresses – aren’t what causes anxiety.
-They … Continue reading It’s Anxiety, Bro.
+They are the ammunition that anxiety uses to feed us lies.
+Anxiety sits … Continue reading It’s Anxiety, Bro.

 There is a certain shame in anxiety, especially if you are a Christian.
 If God is all-powerful and Jesus is always with us, why are we entrapped in fear and anxiety and depression or any other internal mental problem we might have?
 We must not believe in Jesus that strongly, right?
 If we did, we wouldn’t have anxiety; we wouldn’t worry about things like we … Continue reading The Shame of Anxiety